michaelgabriellson/CICS-hangman/README.md

 # COBOL/CICS Hangman Game

+## 🚀 Project Summary

-This project is a COBOL/CICS-based Hangman game demonstrating how interactive applications are built in a mainframe environment using a pseudo-conversational model.
+A COBOL/CICS-based interactive Hangman game built on a mainframe environment, demonstrating pseudo-conversational design, DB2 integration, and BMS-driven screen handling.

-The application was presented during IBM Z Day, showcasing real-time interaction, transaction handling, and integration with DB2.
+The application was presented during IBM Z Day, showcasing real-time interaction and transaction-based processing in a CICS environment.

+---

+## 🎯 What this project demonstrates

+- Building interactive applications in a CICS environment
+- Managing state using pseudo-conversational design
+- Integrating COBOL with DB2 using embedded SQL
+- Designing terminal UIs using BMS maps
+- Handling user input and validation in a transactional system
 ---

 ## 📸 Demo